Dictionary learning under global sparsity constraint: Dictionary learning under global sparsity constraint: model and algorithm

 \subsection{Model: From local to global constraint on sparse representation}

-The current dictionary learning models, namely ($P_{\lambda}$), ($P_k$), and ($P_{\epsilon}$), enforce similar sparsity control parameter, including sparsity penalty $\lambda$, sparsity constraint $k$, or representation error bound $\epsilon$, for each involved sample.
-However, there are often counterexamples to such formulation in real applications, especially for data samples embedded with intrinsic heterogeneous sparsity structures.
-We take the image case as an instance, in which the training data set corresponds to the small local patches of the image in consideration.
+The current dictionary learning models, namely ($P_{\lambda}$), ($P_k$) and ($P_{\epsilon}$), enforce uniform sparsity control parameter, including sparsity penalty $\lambda$, sparsity constraint $k$ or representation error bound $\epsilon$, for each involved signal.
+However, there are often counterexamples to such formulation in real applications, especially for signals embedded with intrinsic heterogeneous sparsity structures.
+We take the image case as an instance, in which the input signal set corresponds to the small local patches of the image in consideration.
 On one hand, the local parts of a real image may contain very different capacities of meaningful features, e.g., the region full of patterns with abundant textures, as compared to the area located at the background with small grayscale variations.
-In such case, smaller sparsity penalty $\lambda$ of ($P_{\lambda}$), or larger representation sparsity $k$ of ($P_k$), should be preset for the local patches located at the former region so that more atoms of the dictionary can be assigned to them.
-This phenomenon can easily be understood via the representations of patches $A$ and $B$ located at the house eave and the background parts of the ``house" image, respectively, as shown in Fig. \ref{f1}.
+In such case, smaller sparsity penalty $\lambda$ of the optimization model ($P_{\lambda}$) or larger representation sparsity $k$ of the optimization model ($P_k$), should be preset for the local patches located at the former region so that more atoms of the dictionary can be assigned to them.
+This phenomenon can be easily understood via the representations of the patches A and B located at the house eave and the background parts of the ``house" image, respectively, as shown in Figure \ref{f1}.
 On the other hand, the real noise mixed in the image is often of significant statistical heteroscedasticity.
-This means that the extents of noise corruption in various parts of the image, such as patches $C$ and $D$ in Fig. \ref{f1}, may be significantly different.
-It is easy to see that patch $C$ is highly corrupted by noise while $D$ is almost clean and contains essentially no noise.
-Larger representation error bound $\epsilon$ of ($P_{\epsilon}$) should then be set for the former patches so that the model can properly capture the variation of noise corruption across the image.
-It is thus foreseeable that the performance of the current dictionary learning models can be substantially enhanced by adaptively regulating the sparsity control parameter(s) with respect to the underlying structural characteristics of the entire training samples (image patches).
+This means that the extents of noise corruption in various parts of the image, such as the patches C and D in Figure \ref{f1}, may be significantly different.
+It is easy to see that the patch C is highly corrupted by noise while D is almost clean and contains essentially no noise.
+Larger representation error bound $\epsilon$ of the optimization model ($P_{\epsilon}$) should then be set for the former patches so that the model can properly capture the variation of noise corruption across the image.
+It is thus foreseeable that the performance of the current dictionary learning models can be substantially enhanced by adaptively regulating the sparsity control parameter(s) with respect to the underlying structural characteristics of the entire signals.

 Based on the above rationale, we reformulate the model for dictionary learning into the following global-sparsity-constraint form: